graveacc/macTalk/README.md

 # macTalk
-#This is a simple python script that converts text to audible speech on OS X.
+#Python script to convert text to audible speech on OS X.